Call-Up Probability Engine · Model v0.4 · How It Works

 Feature Scoring

-Each raw input is converted into a normalized feature score.
+Each raw input converts to a normalized feature score.
 Scores are additive.
-Weights are baked into scoring ranges at design time — there is no post-hoc adjustment or narrative override.
+Weights are set at design time, not adjusted after results come in.

 Stage 2